Misomali Borehole Project – Malawi

 The necessary parts to repair the borehole will be purchased.
 In addition, a set of spare parts, containing parts known to need frequent replacement, will be purchased and kept on hand for the maintenance of the borehole.

-Also included is the training of the committee so they will be able address all future issues as that arise.
-The training will be conducted by government workers over several days, and will result in the necessary proficiency.
+Also included is the training of the committee so they will be able to address all future issues as they arise.
+The training will be conducted by government workers over several days and will result in the necessary proficiency.